 Just like sea vegetables, shellfish are another excellent, nutrient-dense food source.
 Depending on the type of shellfish you consume, you can enjoy high amounts of Vitamin B12, Vitamin C, Vitamin C, selenium, zinc, potassium, and iron.

 Clams are a particularly good source of B12.
 Oysters are an excellent source of zinc and copper.
-Zinc is crucial to optimal health.
-Not only is it needed to support a healthy immune system, but without zinc, your body cannot produce proteins, including DNA.
-This essential nutrient is not found in abundance in many foods, so eating shellfish is a great way to get plenty of it.
-Shellfish are more nutritionally dense than other fish found in the ocean, and because they are a great source of B12 and zinc, you should consume them at least once per week.
+Zinc is crucial to optimal health, needed to support a healthy immune system.
+Without zinc, your body cannot produce proteins, including DNA.
+Eating shellfish is a great way to get plenty of it.
+Shellfish are more nutritionally dense than other fish found in the ocean.
+They are a great source of B12 and zinc.
+You should consume them at least once per week.
+(Source)

 Not only does garlic add massive amounts of flavor to just about any dish, but it is also very dense in nutrients.
 Garlic is loaded with Vitamins B1, B6, and C, as well as minerals such as manganese, selenium, copper, potassium, and calcium.
 Perhaps the most essential compound found in garlic, though, is allicin.

 This anti-inflammatory has been shown to lower blood pressure and help control high cholesterol, including LDL, or bad cholesterol.
 These, combined with other benefits, means garlic should be included in your diet if you want to reduce your risk of heart disease.

 [responsive_video type=’youtube’ hide_related=’1′ hide_logo=’1′ hide_controls=’0′ hide_title=’0′ hide_fullscreen=’0′ autoplay=’0′]https://www.youtube.com/watch?v=ByKoRQGj1cg[/responsive_video]